-The net cost impacts shown in Table 18 are greater than the School District's share of the current maximum authorized commercial/industrial School Fees of \$0.27 per square foot, except for the category of Rental Self-Storage development.
+The net cost impacts shown in Table 18 are greater than the School District's share of the current maximum authorized commercial/industrial School Fees of \$0.30 per square foot.
 Therefore, the School District is justified in levying school fees on commercial/industrial in amount up to but not exceeding the School District's share of the maximum authorized statutory fee.
-For Rental Self-Storage businesses, which typically have extremely low numbers of employees, the School District is justified in collecting \$0.17per square foot.